Genis-Vell: Avengers Forever (the Destiny War)

 When the Destiny Force resurfaces in Rick Jones for a second time (the first time occurring during the Kree-Skrull War), it triggers a time-spanning conflict known as the Destiny War.
 A motley crew of Avengers are gathered.
-Among them is a future version of Genis, now known as Captain Marvel, eventually revealed to have been selected because of the role his interaction with Rick would play in shaping the final outcome of the storyline.
+Among them is a future version of Genis, now known as Captain Marvel, eventually revealed to have been selected because of the role his interaction with Rick would play in shaping the final outcome of the battle.
 At the climax of the Destiny War and with Rick's life in jeopardy, Genis recreates the Nega-Band connection with Rick to save him.
 After the war, Rick returns to the current day and is inadvertently bound to Genis, triggering the latter's latent cosmic awareness.

 Bonded

 Rick and Genis spend a considerable time adventuring together, in an arrangement somewhat reminiscent of the one that existed between Genis' father, Mar-Vell, and Rick years before.
-During their time together, Mar-Vell and Rick exchanged places with each other between the regular universe and the Negative Zone and could hear each other's thoughts unaided.

-Genis-Vell and Rick, however, alternate between the Microverse and the regular Marvel Universe and can not only hear each other's thoughts unaided but can also see each other in reflective surfaces or as red ghostly visions.
+While they were bound, Mar-Vell and Rick exchanged places between the regular universe and the Negative Zone and shared a telepathic bond.
+Genis-Vell and Rick, however, alternate between the regular universe and the Microverse.
+In addition to their telepathic bond, the two can see each other in reflective surfaces or as red ghostly visions.

 Whereas Mar-Vell and Rick formed a strong friendship during their time together, Genis-Vell and Rick have a much harder time getting along.
 Genis' alien (and immature) perspective make him unfathomable to Rick's jaded-sidekick sensibilities.
 Their ability to see and hear what the other is experiencing lead to awkward situations with Rick's wife, Marlo Chandler, and Genis' many amorous partners.
 Eventually, however, they become good friends.